KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - We also used environment variables to store our credentials.
 - On Saturday I completed the weekend recap tasks which helped to solidify the concepts I learned during the week.

+### Thoughts after week 5 of School of Code ###

+- Regarding the number of new concepts and information being introduced to us, week 5 was the toughest week for me.
+However, I noticed that I didn’t really get overly anxious and feel overwhelmed the way I did in the first or second weeks when I was in this situation.
+I’m becoming more comfortable with being uncomfortable and gaining confidence in breaking problems down and attacking them step by step.

+- Also, when I felt a bit overwhelmed with the new info, I remembered how I pretty much felt the same way at some point every week since the start of the Bootcamp and things always became clearer with time and practice.

+- I also had some lovely feedback from my enablement coach in regards to my progress in the Bootcamp and it was really heart-warming to hear that my former coding partners enjoyed working with me as much as I enjoyed working with them.